ykkimhgu/DLIP_doc/installation-guide/installation-guide-for-deep-learning.md

 description: Installation Guide for Deep Learning
 ---

-# Installation Guide
+# Installation Guide for Win10

-## Installation Guide for Win10 <a href="#f126" id="f126"></a>
+This installation guide is for programming a deep learning application using Pytorch or Tensorflow.

-You must install in the following order.
 Make sure you install the correct software version as instructed.

 > For DLIP 2022-1 Lecture:
 >